NabilRaiyan/TODO-List-app/README.md

 # Monster Rolodex
 ## Overview
-Monster Rolodex is a React.js project that showcases a collection of monsters fetched from an API.
-Users can scroll through the rolodex to view different types of monsters, each displaying their name and image.
-The project also features a search functionality, allowing users to filter monsters by name.
+TODO list app is a React.js project that can add, detele, update todos.

 ## Features
-- Dynamic Monster Display: Render a collection of monsters dynamically from an external API.
+- Dynamic todo Display: Render a collection of todo dynamically.
-- Search Functionality: Easily search for monsters by their names using the search bar.
-- Responsive Design: Enjoy a user-friendly interface that adapts to different screen sizes.

 ## Getting Started
 ### Prerequisites